A timeline of 19th-century America

 “

-Allie’s Christmas Eve,” by “Lillie Linden” (
+Allie’s Christmas Eve,” “Lillie Linden” (

 Robert Merry’s Museum; February)